salamiz/HorseRace-repo/README.md

 # HorseRace-repo
 HorseRace game using objects created via inheritance in java.
+Constructor created to make objects of a class, getter methods used to catch variables in a class, random function utilized to generate random used as speed of each object in the game.
+Thread.sleep used to pause game every millisecond, sarray of object is created, the logic is executed to create a fully functional game.